boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

 The parameter number of fragments allows you to control the number of highlights that return.
 Say you have a document with a single field with lots of text and lots of matching snippets setting the value to higher than 1 will return more relevant highlights from the field up-to the value you specify.
 The fragment size is the amount of surrounding characters.
-It should never exceed this value but will quite often be less.
-Fields specifies which fields can produce a highlight.
+It should never exceed this value but can be less.
+Fields specifies which fields can produce a highlight, with * as done above meaning any field search across can produce a highlight.

-### Aggregations/Facets
 ### Size/Pages
 ### Sorting